evolbioinfo/goalign/docs/commands/shuffle.md

 ### shuffle
 This command adds different type of noises in an input alignment, with these sub-commands:
-* `goalign shuffle gaps` : Adds a given proportion of gaps to a given proportion of the sequences randomly in the input alignment (uniformly).
 * `goalign shuffle recomb`:Recombine a given proportion of the length of a given proportion of the sequences with other sequences (copy/paste).
     Example:
 	```